Pilot has covered the best places to stay in Paris, but what about the best Paris areas and neighborhoods to visit?

 - 20th Paris Arrondissement: Ménilmontant

-Although Paris is divided into 20 arrondissements, those are further divided into quartiers.
+So, you know that Paris is divided into 20 arrondissements.
+Those are then further divided into quartiers.

 Here's a brief overview of some of the most well-known quartiers to Parisians and travelers alike, before diving into my recommendations and guides for all neighborhoods!